sourceduty/Improvement_Value/README.md

 ![Improvement Value](https://github.com/user-attachments/assets/3ffd5770-9568-400b-891f-0c475b6eb7d2)

-> Measure the Improvement Value (IV) of products and services, and the value of exact, improved or downgraded repairs and replacements.
+> Measure and simulate the Improvement Value (IV) of products and services, and the value of exact, improved or downgraded repairs and replacements.

 #